 Principles of Research and Publishing Ethics

-Scientific writings submitted to the Ear, Nose & Throat and Head & Neck Surgery Journal should take into account the guidelines related to the Higher Education Institutions Scientific Research and Publication Ethics , the suggestions of the International Committee of Medical Journal Editors (ICMJE) and International Standards for Editors and Authors of the COPE (Committee on Publication Ethics) .
+Scientific writings submitted to the Journal of Ear Nose Throat and Head Neck Surgery Journal should take into account the guidelines related to the Higher Education Institutions Scientific Research and Publication Ethics , the suggestions of the International Committee of Medical Journal Editors (ICMJE) and International Standards for Editors and Authors of the COPE (Committee on Publication Ethics) .
 Plagiarism, data falsification or fabrication, duplicate publication, redundant publication and including people who do not contribute to the study among the authors are among the unacceptable practices within the academic rules.

 a) Plagiarism: Plagiarism deals with showing others' original ideas, methods, data or works as their own works, partially or completely without appropriate reference to scientific rules.
 In order to avoid plagiarism, writers must refer to scientific rules in an appropriate way and pay attention to giving reference to all scientific texts included in their research.

 b) Data Fabrication: The use of data that are not actually present or have been changed in scientific research is handled within the scope of data fabrication.
 Authors should collect their data according to ethical rules and analyse it without exposing them to a change that will affect their validity and reliability in the process.